molmedo3/Basic_REACH_INSTRUCTION/README.md

-# Basic_REACH_INSTRUCTION
+# Basic Instruction for REACH Media
-basic instructions for uploading content to Reach (Digital Signage platform)
+This will contain basic instructions for uploading content to Reach (Digital Signage platform).